AsamK/signal-cli/README.md

 System requirements:

 - at least Java Runtime Environment (JRE) 17
-- native libraries: libzkgroup, libsignal-client
+- native library: libsignal-client

-  Those are bundled for x86_64 Linux (with recent enough glibc, see #643), for other systems/architectures
+  The native lib is bundled for x86_64 Linux (with recent enough glibc, see #643), for other systems/architectures
   see: [Provide native lib for libsignal](https://github.com/AsamK/signal-cli/wiki/Provide-native-lib-for-libsignal)

 ### Install system-wide on Linux